-Organization of S. pneumoniae TIGR4 psrP locus-The open reading frame of psrP gene is of 14,331 bp in length that encodes a 4,776-residue protein PsrP with a theoretical molecular mass of 412 kDa.
-PsrP consists of a signal peptide, a short serine-rich repeat region SRR1, a ligand-binding region BR, followed by a second extremely large serine-rich repeat region SRR2 and a C-terminal cell-wall anchor domain (Fig. 1B).
-The glycosylation and secretion pathway of PsrP contain nine putative glycosyltransferases (GtfA/B, Gtf3, GlyA-G) and two general secretory pathway proteins SecY2 and SecA2, in addition to five accessory secretion components Asp1-5 (33).
-It has been reported that GtfA/B and Gtf3 catalyze the first and second steps of PsrP glycosylation (Fig. 1C), and all these three proteins share a GT-B fold and belong to the GT4 family (36,37,39).
-Bioinformatic analyses reveal a pairwise identity of 33%-38% along the GT8 domain of putative glycosyltransferases GlyA, GlyB, GlyD, GlyE and GlyF.
+Organization of S. pneumoniae TIGR4 psrP locus

+The open reading frame of psrP gene is of 14,331 bp in length which encodes a 4776-residue protein PsrP with a theoretical molecular mass of 412 kDa.
+PsrP consists of a signal peptide, a short serine-rich repeat region SRR1, and a ligand-binding region BR followed by a second extremely large serine-rich repeat region SRR2 and a C-terminal cell-wall anchor domain (Fig. 1B).
+The glycosylation and secretion pathway of PsrP contain nine putative glycosyltransferases (GtfA/B, Gtf3, GlyA-G) and two general secretory pathway proteins (SecY2 and SecA2) in addition to five accessory secretion components Asp1-5 (33).
+It has been reported that GtfA/B and Gtf3 catalyze the first and second steps of PsrP glycosylation (Fig. 1C), and all these three proteins share a GT-B fold and belong to the GT4 family (36, 37, 39).
+Bioinformatic analyses reveal a pairwise identity of 33-38% along the GT8 domain of putative glycosyltransferases GlyA, GlyB, GlyD, GlyE, and GlyF.
 In addition, GlyG and the N-terminal domain of GlyA share a GT2 family domain with a sequence identity of 36% (Fig. 1D).

-Hydrolytic activity assays towards various sugar donors-Previous reports showed that GtfA/B catalyzes the first step of PsrP glycosylation by transferring GlcNAc to multiple serine residues of PsrP (36), in which GtfA harbors the active site, whereas GtfB provides the primary binding site for the acceptor (37).
-To identify the sugar donors of remaining glycosyltransferases, we performed a series of hydrolytic assays using the common sugar donors UDP-Glc, UDP-Gal, UDP-GlcNAc, ADP-Glc, GDP-Glc, and GDP-Man, respectively.
-The results showed that only two sugar donors UDP-Glc and UDP-Gal could be hydrolyzed by these glycosyltransferases.
-Similar to the previous report (39), Gtf3 shows a higher hydrolytic activity towards UDP-Glc, compared to UDP-Gal.
-GlyG also has a significantly higher activity towards UDP-Glc, whereas GlvA.
-GlvD.
-GlvE and GlvF are more active towards UDP-Gal (Fig. 2).
-Meanwhile, GlyB shows a comparable activity towards both UDP-Glc and UDP-Gal (Fig. 2).
-It demonstrated that all these seven enzymes indeed possess hydrolytic activity towards a given sugar donor.
-Moreover, it suggested that the GT8 domain might favor UDP-Gal, whereas the GT2 domain prefers UDP-Glc (Fig. 1D, 2).
+Hydrolytic activity assays toward various sugar donors

+Previous reports showed that GtfA/B catalyzes the first step of PsrP glycosylation by transferring GlcNAc to multiple serine residues of PsrP (36), in which GtfA harbors the active site, whereas GtfB provides the primary binding site for the acceptor (37).
+To identify the sugar donors of the remaining glycosyltransferases, we performed a series of hydrolytic assays using the common sugar donors UDP-Glc, UDP-Gal, UDP-GlcNAc, ADP-Glc, GDP-Glc, and GDP-Man, respectively.
+The results showed that only two sugar donors, UDP-Glc and UDP-Gal, could be hydrolyzed by these glycosyltransferases.
+Similar to the previous report (39), Gtf3 shows a higher hydrolytic activity toward UDP-Glc compared with UDP-Gal.
+GlyG also has a significantly higher activity toward UDP-Glc, whereas GlyA, GlyD, GlyE, and GlyF are more active toward UDP-Gal (Fig. 2).
+Meanwhile, GlyB shows a comparable activity toward both UDP-Glc and UDP-Gal (Fig. 2).
+It demonstrated that all these seven enzymes indeed possess hydrolytic activity toward a given sugar donor.
+Moreover, it suggested that the GT8 domain might favor UDP-Gal, whereas the GT2 domain prefers UDP-Glc (Figs. 1D and 2).

-The third step of PsrP glycosylation: GlyD or GlvE-The DUF1792 domain of dGT1 from S. parasanguinis has been identified to catalyze the third step of Fap1 glycosylation (40).
-Sequence comparison indicated that the C-terminus of GlyD in S. pneumoniae TIGR4 also has a DUF1792 domain, which shares a sequence identity of 56% with the N-terminal DUF1792 domain of S. parasanguinis dGT1.
-Beyond the shared DUF1792 domain, GlyD possesses an N-terminal GT 8 domain. whereas dGT 1 has a C-terminal GT2 domain.
-To identify which glycosyltransferase catalyzes the third step of PsrP glycosylation, we applied in vitro assays to detect the glycosylation activity using the H-labelled sugar donor UDP-Gal or UDP-Glc.
-The acceptor SRR1-GlcNAc-Glc was prepared by in vivo co-expression of GST-SRR1, GtfA/B and Gtf3 in Escherichia coli.
-A glycosylated GST-SRR1 could be visualized as a single band using electrophoresis followed by autoradiography.
+The third step of PsrP glycosylation: GlyD or GlyE

+The DUF1792 domain of dGT1 from S. parasanguinis has been identified to catalyze the third step of Fap1 glycosylation (40).
+Sequence comparison indicated that the C terminus of GlyD in S. pneumoniae TIGR4 also has a DUF1792 domain that shares a sequence identity of 56% with the N-terminal DUF1792 domain of S. parasanguinis dGT1.
+Beyond the shared DUF1792 domain, GlyD possesses an N-terminal GT8 domain, whereas dGT1 has a C-terminal GT2 domain.
+To identify which glycosyltransferase catalyzes the third step of PsrP glycosylation, we applied in vitro assays to detect the glycosylation activity using the 3H-labeled sugar donor UDP-Gal or UDP-Glc.
+The acceptor SRR1-GlcNAc-Glc was prepared by in vivo co-expression of GST-SRR1, GtfA/B, and Gtf3 in Escherichia